 Key takeaways

-As we laid out the importance and applications of AI drones in the previous paragraphs, we highlighted the importance of computer vision along the road.
-Whether it is for delivering our online shopping purchases to our house, detecting wildfires in the forests, or observing street traffic, AI drones are enhancing our daily lives.
-With the right algorithms and data, they can surely have more influence and benefits in the future.
+As we laid out the importance and applications of AI drones in the previous paragraphs, we highlighted the importance of computer vision models along the road.
+Whether it is for delivering our online shopping purchases to our houses, detecting wildfires in the forests, or observing street traffic, AI drones are enhancing our daily lives.
+With the right algorithms and data, they can surely have more influence and benefits in the near future.